nicksteiner/pyi2em/README.md

 Notes on wheels vs source builds

-- PyPI wheels bundle required native libraries, including GSL and the embedded cubature routines, so end users do not need to install system packages.
+- PyPI wheels bundle required native libraries, including GSL and embedded cubature routines.
+End users do not need system packages.
-- If you build from source, you must have GSL installed on your system and discoverable via pkg-config.
+- Source builds require GSL available via pkg-config.
 The cubature integration code is compiled into the extension automatically.

 From source